How do I create a charity/nonprofit site?

 With this article, I want to shed light on common trends for charity and nonprofit sites.
 I’ll explain how these trends work and how they improve usability.
 If you’re designing any sort of nonprofit website, then this guide can help you plan the most important part: the user experience.

 A great picture is worth a thousand words.
 This proverb rings just as true on the web as with any other medium, and photos are a perfect way to jazz up a nonprofit website.

 But the goal should be relevant and purposeful photography.
 These photos should help sell the cause or the improvements made by the charity.

 I’m a big fan of hero images, because they can blend naturally into the layout while still grabbing attention above the fold.

-Here’s a great example from the Climate Reality Project, which uses a photo from earth’s upper atmosphere.
+Here’s a great example from a hero image the Climate Reality Project has utilized in the past, which uses a photo from earth’s upper atmosphere.

 Once you scroll down, this hero disappears.
 But you’ll find many other photos on the homepage and other heroes on internal pages too.